andrew-pyle/orange-pi-hadoop-cluster/index.md

 --------

 ### Operate the Operating System
-Now that the boot process has begun successfully, let's login and configure the opartating system.
+Now that the boot process has begun successfully, let's login and configure the operating system.

 #### Login with Secure Shell (SSH)
 Since the monitor is blank, it's not helping us complete the initial boot process.
 Thankfully SSH is enabled by default on the Orange Pi!
 SSH is a method of remotely logging in to a Unix-based (e.g. Linux) operating system.
 [SSH Wikipedia link](https://en.wikipedia.org/wiki/Secure_Shell).

 Since the Orange Pi booted up while connected to the network, it received an IP Address by DHCP.
 I can check that at my router's homepage.
->(There are other methods to ascertain the IP address of the devices on your home network, like [Fing](https://www.fing.io/) for iOS and Android).
+>There are other methods to ascertain the IP address of the devices on your home network, like [Fing](https://www.fing.io/) for iOS and Android.

-SSH into the Orange Pi One.
+Log into the Orange Pi One with SSH.
 The default password for root on Armbian is '1234'.
 Add the RSA fingerprint to the list of known hosts if asked.
 This registers the Orange Pi hardware with your computer.

 ```bash
 $ ssh root@[ip_address]   # Replace [ip_address] with the IP